 Using recycled material in our bottles and cans keeps valuable resources in a circular economy and reduces our use of new materials including fossil-based plastic.

 We’ll make sure that 100% of our primary packaging is recyclable or reusable.
-We’ll also make sure that at least 50% of the material we use for our plastic bottles in Europe comes from recycled plastic by 2023, and by 2025 in other markets.
+We’ve hit our target of ensuring that at least 50% of the material we use for our plastic bottles in Europe comes from recycled plastic, and we're hopeful we'll reach this by 2025 in other markets.

 We are investing in new technologies, like enhanced recycling, and engaging in partnerships to ensure a reliable supply of high quality rPET in all our markets.